Olive Oil Smoke Point: Everything You Need to Know

 Coconut oil has good stability, but it is:

-• Rich in saturated fat (over 80%), less beneficial for the cardiovascular system.
+• Rich in saturated fats (over 80%), less beneficial for the cardiovascular system.

-• More suited to sweet or exotic recipes than to Mediterranean cuisine.
+• More suitable for sweet or exotic recipes than for Mediterranean cuisine.

 • Butter burns easily, has a low smoke point, and generates toxic compounds.

-• Margarine is an industrial fat, often containing trans fats.
+• Margarine is an industrial fat, often with trans fats.

-EVO oil is therefore a more balanced, healthy and versatile choice for everyday cooking.
+EVOO is therefore a more balanced, healthy, and versatile choice for everyday cooking.

 8. How to choose the right oil for frying